Medial-EarlySign/MR_Wiki/Medial Tools/Model Checklist/AutoTest/Development kit/index.md

 ## Configuration
 We will call our test kit code folder as TEST_KIT.
-The main configuration file can be found under current TEST_KIT/config/env.sh Parameters
+The main configuration file can be found under current TEST_KIT/config/env.sh
--
+Parameters:

-REPOSITORY_PATH - A path to the repository use to develop the mode - train (& test)
+- REPOSITORY_PATH - A path to the repository use to develop the mode - train (& test)
 - TRAIN_SAMPLES_BEFORE_MATCHING - Path to raw train samples before matching
 - TEST_SAMPLES/PREDS_CV - path to test samples that we can apply the model on without over-fitting (a different set of patient).
 Or use PREDS_CV to prediction files collection in cross validation manner (fir example by cv or Optimizer)
 - MODEL_PATH - Path of the model